 That time you walked in a forest, think, what did you see, besides trees?
 Could you see sunlight, filtering through the canopy of leaves?
 Did you hear anything?
 Perhaps some animals?
 Forests provide both habitats and food sources for countless other species of animals, plants, insects, microbes, fungi, a vast interlinked and interdependent community, the “Wood Wide Web”.
 Did you hear the sound of rustling leaves?
 Was it wind that was making the leaves rustle?
 What is wind?
 Moving air, that is what wind is.
 What is air?
 It makes the thin skin of the atmosphere, but what is it made from?
 Air is a mixture of gases, 78% nitrogen, 21% oxygen, O2, traces of water vapour, carbon dioxide, CO2 and a few other gases in trace amounts.
 What could you feel and smell underfoot?
 There would have been leaf or needle mould, and soil.
 These give off a wholesome smell, petrichor, and if you feel the leaf mould and soil it will be damp, because they hold water, H2O.
 Those chloroplasts I mentioned earlier are performing a miracle, photosynthesis.
-Taking carbon dioxide and water from the atmosphere and environment, and energy provided by photons from light, they are producing plant structure (carbohydrates), and releasing oxygen into the atmosphere as a by-product.
+Taking carbon dioxide and water from the atmosphere and environment, and energy provided by photons from sunlight, they are producing plant structure (carbohydrates), and releasing oxygen into the atmosphere as a by-product.
 Oxygen which all animals need to live, and trees at the same time lock up carbon dioxide, which is a global warming gas, back into the landscape and in their structure.
 Carbon dioxide and other GWGs in the the wrong amounts, and in the wrong places, as is happening now, causes climate change, global warming, and problems in the pipeline for all humanity, if we do not act decisively to transition off of fossil fuels, undertake carbon capture, and set about to help the biosphere heal itself.

 CO2 + 2H2O + photons → [CH2O] + O2 + H2O